AnthonyLzq/Hiref/readme.md

    Sub tasks field is optional, in case there isn't any sub task, you should send an empty array.

 7. Task by id: `/task/:idTask`, it has a delete method, if you send it, then you will delete the task.

+8. Get all jobs: `/jobs/`, it has a get method.
+This method will return you all the jobs in the database.

 ### Notes